anshbind/hello-world/README.md

 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 i made this to store ideas and stuff ig this is edited, just suppose
+- 📫 i made this to store ideas and stuff ig this is edited, just suppose it is